 You should be able to find this out by doing a quick Google search specific to the city of your next move.
 Depending on the safety level and if you’re on a limited budget, you may not even need to live in the richest area.

 I’ve lived in Colombia and Mexico where safety is very high on the list of requirements.
 However, I didn’t need to live in the richest area to make sure I was safe.
+You can learn more about tips for staying safe in Bogotá, or even any other city.

 Also, be very aware of the neighbourhood.
 The street of the apartment or house you are looking at may look very decent, however, the next street might not feel very safe.